Internet Research Ethics

 - “Anonymous identifiers will be used during all data collection and analysis and the link to the subject identifiers will be stored in a secure manner”

 - “Data files that contain summaries of chart reviews and surveys will only have study numbers but no data to identify the subject.
 The key [linking] subject names and these study identifiers will be kept in a locked file”

 - “Electronic data will be stored on a password protected and secure computer that will be kept in a locked office.
 The software ‘File Vault’ will be used to protect all study data loaded to portable laptops, flash drives or other storage media.
 This will encode all data… using Advanced Encryption Standard with 128-bit keys (AES-128)”

 This use of encryption in the last statement may be necessary in research including sensitive data, such as medical, sexual, health, financial, and so on.
 Barratt and Lenton (2010), in their research on illicit drug use and online forum behaviors, also provide guidance about use of secure transmission and encryption as part of the consent process.

-There is general agreement in the US that consent is not necessary for publicly available data sets, under 45 C.F.R. § 46; recommendations were made by The National Human Subjects Protection Advisory Committee (NHRPAC) in 2002 regarding publicly available data sets (see Other Internet Resources).
+There is general agreement in the U.S. that individual consent is not necessary for researchers to use publicly available data, such as public Twitter feeds.
+Recommendations were made by The National Human Subjects Protection Advisory Committee (NHRPAC) in 2002 regarding publicly available data sets (see OIR).
 Data use or data restriction agreements are commonly used and set the parameters of use for researchers.

-The UK Data Archive (2012) provides guidance on consent and data sharing:
+The U.K. Data Archive (2011 [OIR]) provides guidance on consent and data sharing: